GHberg/GHyprland/app-tracker/README.md

 ### Quick Launch Menu

-Press `SUPER + A` (or run `app-launcher` from terminal) to open a Walker-style menu showing your top 10 most-used applications from the past 7 days.
+Press `SUPER + Z` (or run `app-launcher` from terminal) to open a Walker-style menu showing your top 10 most-used applications from the past 7 days.

 **Features:**
 - Sorted by total usage time (active + passive)
-- Shows application icons (uses same icon mapping as Waybar)
+- **Generic & automatic** - works with ANY installed application
+- Shows user-friendly names from .desktop files
+- Web apps (Chrome PWAs) display with clean names (e.g., "ChatGPT" instead of "chrome-chatgpt.com__-Default")
+- Icons from .desktop files or fallback to generic icon
 - Omarchy-style menu with Walker
-- Click any app to launch it
+- Click any app to launch it correctly
 - Data refreshes automatically as you use your system

 **Example menu:**
 ```
   Alacritty
-  chromium
-  code
+  Chromium
+  Visual Studio Code
+  ChatGPT
 󰝚  Spotify
-  draw.io
 ```

-Simply select an app and it will launch immediately.
+Simply select an app and it will launch immediately with the correct command.
 The menu tracks your actual usage patterns, so your most-used apps are always at the top!

+**No Configuration Needed:**
+The system automatically discovers your applications, extracts their proper names and launch commands from .desktop files, and handles web apps intelligently.
+It works out of the box on any system!

 ## Database Location